Kenneth Adcock - Obituary

 From 1963 to 1966, he completed his OB/GYN internship and residency in Charlotte, NC.
-In 1967, he joined the United States Air Force and served as Captain at Barksdale Air Force Base in Bossier City, Louisiana.
 In 1969, he moved to Greenville, SC and developed a thriving OB/GYN practice.
-He loved his patients and staff and was known for how committed he was to all of those in his care.

 Dan was predeceased by his former wife, Judy.
 He is survived by his partner, Thomas Mitchell Cox, daughters Sarah "Sally" Adcock Chambers of Diamondhead, MS, Elizabeth "Betsy" Adcock Baumgardner, and husband, Jim, of Greenville, SC; four grandchildren, Elizabeth Collett Chambers, William Adcock Chambers, James Krae Baumgardner, Jr., and Benjamin Easton Baumgardner, one great grandchild Charlotte Mae Chambers, his brother-in-law Frank Rahm Liggett, III and wife Mimi LeBlond Liggett and several nieces and nephews.